dr-matt-smith/pdo-crud-for-free-repositories/README.md

     MYSQL_PORT=3306
     MYSQL_DATABASE=evote
 ```

+The named database schema will be created, if it does not already exist...

 For more details see below.
 Also there is a full sample web application project on GitGub at:
  [pdo-crud-for-free-repositories-example-project](https://github.com/dr-matt-smith/pdo-crud-for-free-repositories-example-project)